How Long Do Dental Implants Last?

 - Medical issues: Conditions that slow down healing can prevent an implant from being integrated with the jaw.

-Your dentist and implant surgeon should discuss each of these risk factors with you before the implantation to make your surgery and recovery more successful.
+Dr. Volker and the implant surgeon should discuss each of these risk factors with you before the implantation to make your surgery and recovery more successful.

 Do you need dental implants near Wichita, KS?